Ravikiran000/Kubernetes_Mastery/Day-3/README.md

 5. Self-Healing: If a Pod crashes or is terminated, the Deployment ensures a new Pod is created to maintain the desired state.

 6. Scaling: Deployments allow you to scale your application horizontally by increasing or decreasing the number of replicas.

+#### Deployment Architecture
+A Deployment works with the following Kubernetes objects:
+ReplicaSet:
+- A Deployment automatically creates and manages a ReplicaSet to maintain the desired number of Pods.
+Pods:
+- The ReplicaSet created by the Deployment manages the actual Pods that run the application containers.